Effects of the ekpyrotic mechanism on inflationary phase in loop quantum cosmologies: Abstract

 \section{Abstract}

-In bouncing cosmological models, either classical or quantum, the big bang singularity is replaced by a regular bounce.
-A challenging question in such models is how to keep the shear under control in the contracting phase, as it is well-known that the shear grows as fast as $1/a^{6}$ toward the bounce, where $a$ is the average expansion factor of the universe.
-A common approach is to introduce a scalar field with an ekpyrotic-like potential which becomes negative near the bounce, so the effective equation of state of the scalar field will be greater than one, whereby it dominates the shear in the bounce region.
-As a result, a homogeneous and isotropic universe can be produced after the bounce.
-In this paper, we study how the ekpyrotic mechanism affects the inflationary phase in both loop quantum cosmology (LQC) and a modified loop quantum cosmological model (mLQC-I), because in these frameworks inflation is generic without such a mechanism.
-After numerically studying various cases in which the potential of the inflaton consists of two parts, an inflationary potential and an ekpyrotic-like one, we find that, despite the fact that the influence is significant, by properly choosing the free parameters involved in the models, the ekpyrotic-like potential dominates in the bounce region, during which the effective equation of state is larger than one, so the shear problem is resolved.
-As the time continuously increases after the bounce, the inflationary potential grows and ultimately becomes dominant, resulting in an inflationary phase.
-This phase can last long enough to solve the cosmological problems existing in the big bang model.
+In bouncing cosmological models - whether classical or quantum - the big bang singularity is replaced by a regular bounce.
+A well‑known challenge is controlling the growth of shear during the contracting phase, as the shear scales as $a^{-6}$ toward the bounce, where $a$ is the average expansion factor of the universe.
+A common solution is to introduce a scalar field with an ekpyrotic‑like potential that becomes negative near the bounce, giving an effective equation of state greater than one, thereby dominating the shear and allowing a homogeneous, isotropic universe to emerge after the bounce.
+In this paper, we investigate how the ekpyrotic mechanism affects the inflationary phase in both loop quantum cosmology (LQC) and a modified loop quantum cosmology model (mLQC‑I) - frameworks in which inflation is otherwise generic.
+We consider a potential consisting of an inflationary part and an ekpyrotic‑like component.
+Through numerical studies of various models, we find that the ekpyrotic mechanism can significantly influence the subsequent inflation, even though, for appropriately chosen parameters, it dominates near the bounce (with equation of state $> 1$) and successfully resolves the shear problem.
+As time increases beyond the bounce, the inflationary potential eventually dominates, producing an inflationary phase that can be long enough to address standard hot big bang cosmology problems.
+Nevertheless, our numerical findings suggest that fine-tuning may be required.
+Because the results are numerical, our conclusions are not definitive, and a more systematic analysis will be necessary to fully assess the generality of the observed behavior.